agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 Our example function sets the labels, the title, and the range of the plot.
-It is here where we would draw anything else that is unchanging, like the legend, or some text labels, if we needed too.
+It is here where we would draw anything else that is unchanging, like the legend, or some text labels, if we needed to.
 Here it is:

 {% highlight python %}
 def init_fig(fig, ax, artists):